Kitz ADSL Broadband Information

 ~ Error Correction Methods

-ADSL utilises error correction at different levels
+DSL Broadband utilises error correction at different levels:

 • Convolutional Coding. - Performed on each symbol in the data stream of non-fixed length, by adding redundant bits to the code.
 A highly efficient form of encoding data and used in telecoms (mobile phones, satellite, voice modems), digital radio and bluetooth to aid performance.